joergen7/cre/README.md

 The `recv/4` function reacts to the reception of a application result.
 The function takes the current expression `E`, the application `A` that has been sent earlier and is now returned, the corresponding application result `Delta`, and the user info field `UsrInfo` as generated by the `init/1` function.
 It returns an updated expression `E1`.

-### Creating a CRE Worker Module
+### Creating a cfl_re Worker Module

-The CRE worker consumes applications scheduled to it by the CRE master and evaluates them.
-For that purpose the worker also makes sure that any preconditions are met prior to evaluation and that any postconditions are met prior to sending the application's result back to the CRE master.
+The cfl_re worker consumes applications scheduled to it by the cfl_re master and evaluates them.
+For that purpose the worker also makes sure that any preconditions are met prior to evaluation and that any postconditions are met prior to sending the application's result back to the cfl_re master.
 Usually, a precondition is that all necessary input files are present.
 Conversely, a usual postcondition is that all expected output files have been created.

 ![cre Petri net model](priv/cre_worker_pnet.png)

 *Figure 3: Petri net model of the common runtime environment's worker application.
-It provides an interface to the CRE master (left).*
+It provides an interface to the cfl_re master (left).*

 #### Starting a Worker Process

-As with the client process, the CRE master needs to run before we can connect workers to it.
+As with the client process, the cfl_re master needs to run before we can connect workers to it.
 The worker module to be started is `logic_worker`.
 It implements the `cre_worker` behavior.

 ```erlang
 cre:start().